rwblokzijl/Msc-thesis-EuroToken/thesis.md

 eurozone, the ability to scale is crucial.
 In order to evaluate how the system performs as the number of users grows, we performed the following experiments.

-We adapted the python implementation to simulate the network as it grows.
+We adapted the Python implementation to simulate the network as it grows.
 We configured a set number of nodes to continuously transact with one another and performed check-ins with their gateway whenever they had received a set number of transactions.
 The nodes chose random transaction partners for each